microsoft/UFO/documents/docs/agents/app_agent.md

 ## Skill Set for Automation
-The `AppAgent` is equipped with a versatile skill set to support comprehensive automation within the application by calling the `create_puppteer_interface` method.
+The `AppAgent` is equipped with a versatile skill set to support comprehensive automation within the application by calling the `create_puppeteer_interface` method.
 The skills include:

 | Skill | Description |
 | --- | --- |